sdmalek44/little-shop-redux/README.md

 * Merchant with the most items and that merchant's information.
 * Merchant with the highest priced item and that merchant's information.

+### Iteration 11 - Invoices Dashboard

+Create a merchants dashboard route.
+When you visit `/invoices-dashboard` users should be shown a page with the following information:

+* Invoice statuses as a percent of total invoices
+* Invoice with the hightest associated unit_price
+* Invoice with the lowest associated unit_price
+* Invoice with the hightest assoicated quantity
+* Invoice with the lowest assoicated quantity

 ## Extensions

 * Use [Google Charts](https://developers.google.com/chart/) to display information on one or more of your dashboards.